WASdev/azure.websphere-traditional.cluster/docs/howto-update-for-was-fixpack.md

        * Run test cases defined in [twas-solution-test-cases.pdf](twas-solution-test-cases.pdf).
 Note: use "preview link" for each test case.
        * Click "Go Live"
        * Wait for remaining steps to complete (may take couple of days)
+       * Make sure to delete your test deployments
        * Once the solution is in "Publish" stage, new version is publicly available

    Note: Currently Graham Charters has privilege to update the solution in marketplace, contact him for more information.